janwilmake/xymake/README.md

 # BACKLOG

 - Fix DO for data aggregation: Make it easier to debug what happens in the alarms with a special log function, then make the explorer able to easily switch between available DO names (use CF api)
+- Attach oauth an a way such that it's freemium (ip-ratelimit) and keeps usage and balance of the user (sponsorflare style, but with X)

 # Ideas